The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

-For every $\lambda$, we obtain the GSVD as a continuous function of $\lambda$: where it is easy to check that $H_\lambda$ is square non-singular.
+where it is easy to check that $H_\lambda$ is square non-singular.
 It is convenient to use the compact format described in Section \ref{compactformat} here.
 Thus we take $U$ to be $m_1 \times n$, $C$ and $S$ to be square diagonal $n \times n$.
 The exact values in $C$ and $S$ come from the trigonometry with unit hypotenuse, fixed base, and sliding height of a $c,s,1$ triangle at $\lambda=1$, as shown in the left side of Figure \ref{fig:tik}.
 Namely

 where the operations happen on the diagonal.
 It also follows that

 The equation $H_0 = C_\lambda H_\lambda$ has a nice trigonometric interpretation.
 As the column vectors of $[A;\lambda L]$ grow in length (these lengths are encoded in $H_\lambda$). the cosines in $C_\lambda$ relate back to the $[A;0]$ columns which are shorter in length.
 This is depicted in Figure \ref{fig:tik}.